The Lodge is staffed 365 days a year. You can attend the Lodge on college site if you need urgent help or could call on 01865 274 800.

 Spiking is where someone adds alcohol or another substance to a drink without consent.
 This is a crime.
 Spiking with the intention of making someone more vulnerable to assault, rape or robbery is an even more serious criminal offence.

-If you have been, or think you may have been assaulted, here you can find out about health care and specialist support
+If you have been, or think you may have been assaulted, here you can find out about health care and specialist support.

-If you're walking home and want someone to talk to, you can call Nightline 01865 270 270 8pm-8am 7 nights a week during weeks 0-9
+If you're walking home and want someone to talk to, you can call Nightline 01865 270 270 8pm-8am 7 nights a week during weeks 0-9 of the undergraduate terms.

 Nightsafe Oxford is a new network that has formed in order to provide a unified approach to help prevent Violence against Women and Girls in Oxford at night.
 The network brings together partners and organisations in the night-time economy, including the police, CCTV operators, Street Pastors, night bus drivers, taxi drivers, licensed premises, door supervisors and university security services.
 All working together to make Oxford a safe and enjoyable destination for a great night out.